 We recently published an article detailing how much a sleep study costs and gave our base rates for services.
-The prices listed were those that an individual without insurance would have to pay, or the cost to an insurance that we are not in-network with.
+The prices listed were those that an individual without insurance would have to pay or the cost to insure that we are not in-network with.
 These base prices are often not a good reflection of what a patient will actually pay for the study.

 Are Sleep Studies Covered by Insurance?

 Does insurance cover sleep studies?
 The short answer here is YES; sleep studies are covered by almost all insurances.
 However, some insurance plans have different rules regarding sleep studies than others.